|Hometown||Fort Smith, Ark.|

 He led the Tigers to a 12-2 record and one of the most memorable seasons in school history in 2013, with historic wins over Georgia and Alabama and a record-setting SEC Championship win over Missouri.
 He became just the third coach in SEC history to win an SEC title in his first year at a school, joining LSU’s Bernie Moore in 1935 and Ole Miss’ John Vaught in 1947.

-One of the most innovative offensive minds in football, Malzahn's high-powered offense has accounted for an average of 452.3 yards total offense and 34.2 points per game over three seasons.
+One of the most innovative offensive minds in football, Malzahn’s high-powered offense has averaged over 450 yards of total offense and 33.8 points per game in his four seasons at Auburn.

 Auburn was just the second team in SEC history to gain more than 7,000 yards of total offense in a season in 2013, finishing the year with 7,018 yards; the other was Texas A&M in 2012.